Welcome to the podcast of Load Caesars for, what are we, Thursday?

 That's true.

-So it's it's the the spillover from one under the other is huge.
+So it's the spillover from one to the other is huge.

 Just to underscore the report, I'm so sorry.

-We want to I just want to make it clear to people that this is we regard this as kind of a first victory in restoring Britain rather than sufficient unto itself.
+I just wanted to say that I just want to make it clear to people that we regard this as kind of a first victory in restoring Britain rather than sufficient unto itself.

-I was just gonna quickly add um that by taking down the illegals, you're also gonna unearth a lot of the legal people doing criminal things, and therefore it will make it easier to remove them as well with criminal conventions.
+I was just going to quickly add that by taking down the illegals, you're also going to unearth a lot of the legal people doing criminal things, and therefore it will make it easier to remove them as well with criminal conventions.

 That's right.